 As Director of Best Practice at VinciWorks, Gary Yantin works with law firms of all sizes to provide the best compliance learning experience for their staff.
 Gary was previously an in-house lawyer and a solicitor in private practice.
 Gary has hosted many webinars and workshops for VinciWorks on a wide range of risk and compliance topics including GDPR and the SRA’s new approach to ongoing learning, Continuing Competence.

-VinciWorks will soon be releasing new courses on the changes to the SRA Handbook which are set to come into force in November 2019.
-For more information, get in touch by completing this short form.
+VinciWorks will soon be releasing four new courses on the changes to the SRA Handbook which are set to come into force in November 2019.
+The SRA training suite will help legal professionals, including support staff, to develop an understanding of the relevant regulations which apply to their specific role in the law firm.